 - Your cover photo can tell your audience about your business.
 It can be a tagline, your website URL, and so on.
 Think big.

 Remember, optimizing your profile with the right images is the first step to generating traffic among the Linkedin SEO tips.

 3. Make use of LinkedIn SEO

-LinkedIn SEO is not the same as Google SEO because the keyword types differ.
+LinkedIn SEO strategy would not be the same as Google SEO because the keyword types differ.
 On LinkedIn, it is important to make use of short-tail keywords.
 For instance, on Google, users will type ‘content writer near me’.
 But, on LinkedIn, it will be just a ‘content writer’ or ‘writer’.

 - To find the right keywords, make a list of all the terms you want to rank for and use those with decent search volumes.
 For instance, when you type ‘content writer’, look at the results that pop up and analyze the keywords they have used.